RamaDabbeet/RamaDabbeet/README.md

 🌟  Although I started with JavaScript (you can see it in my earlier projects), it was nothing to impress you, merely the first baby steps.
 But data analysis stole my heart, and I found myself diving headfirst into it.

+📊 I also have a good experience with SQL, though not advanced.
+Throughout my journey in data analysis, I've written a lot of code for SQL.
+It's a powerful tool, and I'm always open to learning more about it and taking my skills to the next level.

 🚀 I'm a genuine admirer of AI. constantly exploring how AI can elevate the world of data.

 📈 When I'm not deeply involved with data, you'll find me passionately reading & exploring the latest in the world of technology and AI advancements.